openpaas-ng/openpaas-sp5-summarization/README.md

 ### What is this repository for? ###

-This repo contains the real-time and offline summarization modules of the openpaas project.
+This repository contains the real-time and offline summarization modules of the openpaas sp5 project.

 The REST interfaces and web-Socket connections are implemented in the service package

-Test IP:195.251.235.92

-Test port:8080

-test username: user32

-test password: test#@!

 Dependencies:
 --
+Java 1.8+

+Maven is used for packaging.

-R, Rscript must be installed and on the systems path.
+R, Rscript must be installed and placed on the systems path.

 Additionally the following R libraries must be installed: